- Who We Are

 VP for Special Education

 Carmen Alvarez is vice president for special education.
 Since her election to the post in 1990, she has been a key voice in the UFT’s efforts to improve education for children with disabilities.
-Carmen received her bachelor’s degree in Education for the Emotionally Disturbed, from City College and her master’s from Bank Street College in Bilingual Education, with a focus on learning disabilities.
+In 2013, Carmen spearheaded the creation of the Institute for Understanding Behavior.